Identity theft is a common problem in the world today, and the numbers are staggering.

 • Other names and addresses that are associated with that particular social security number.

 • The state and the approximate date of issuance of that particular SSN (for SSN’s issued prior to the Social Security Administration’s randomization initiative started on June 25, 2011)

 • Comparison to the Social Security Administration’s Death Master Index to ensure that the SSN provided does not belong to a deceased person.

 This information has an important impact on your background screening report.
 Since criminal record searches are strictly name based.
 You want to be sure that you are searching all current and previous names of your applicants.
 If an applicant has a criminal history under their maiden name, it will not show up in a search under their married name.

 Also, address history is a very important factor.
-You want to make sure that you are searching reports in the jurisdiction where your applicant has lived.
+You want to make sure that you are searching for reports in the jurisdiction where your applicant has lived.
 In other words, your application might have lived in multiple states.
 You want to make sure that you are doing a search that covers criminal records in all of those states.

 The Consent Based Social Security Verification (CBSV) verifies that your candidate’s name, date of birth, and SSN match that on record with the Social Security Administration.
 This search will return either a “yes” or “no” verification.
 If records show that the SSN holder is deceased, this search will return a death indicator.

 While the CBSV does not verify identity or citizenship, it can tell you if your applicant is using an SSN that belongs to someone else as per Social Security Administration records.
 This is a red flag that may not show up in a US OneTrace search alone.
 Your applicant may very well have a long and solid history of previous names and addresses that may not necessarily alert employers to any red flags.

 Therefore, Justifacts recommends doing both the US OneTrace to confirm name and address history.
-This in addition to the CBSV to confirm that your candidate has provided an SSN that is indeed their own.
+This, in addition to the CBSV, confirms that your candidate has provided an SSN that is indeed their own.